Buttermilk Biscuit Sausage Pinwheels Recipe

 - 1 cup buttermilk

-- 1 pound raw bulk pork sausage, room temperature
+- 1 pound raw Jimmy Dean® Premium Pork Sausage Roll, room temperature

 - With a pastry blender, cut shortening into flour.
 Add buttermilk; mix.
 On a lightly floured surface, knead for a few seconds, adding additional flour if necessary.
 Roll out on a lightly floured surface into a 12-in. x 9-in. rectangle.
 Spread sausage over dough.
 Roll up, jelly roll-style, starting from the short side Chill.
 Cut into 1/2-in. slices.
 Place, cut side down, on a lightly greased baking sheet.
 Bake at 425° for 25 minutes or until lightly browned.
 Yield: about 9 servings.